 - Once you have crocheted your 6 chains, join the last stitch to the first chain on the magic ring with a slip stitch.

 - When the row of single crochet has been joined up, pull the ring as tight as possible to close up the hole.

-All Methods - To Continue Your Circle
+Step 2 - Continue Your Circle

 There is a set formula for working out the increases for each round of the circle.
 These increases are necessary to make the circle lie flat.